Come on, really?

 Do we really need lessons on loading/unloading the truck?
 Yes.
 Although it seems straight forward, this simple task still needs to be explained.
 Keep reading.

-There is not too much to unloading the truck.
-The only thing that should be said here, is that you should generally leave your product (explosives) on the truck out of the way until your ready to load it in the guns.
+First and foremost, is that you should generally leave your product (explosives) on the truck out of the way until your ready to load it in the guns.
 Get all your equipment down, set it up, then remove the goodies.
 Of course there are exceptions to every rule.
 One example would be in the case of a rooftop show where all equipment and product needs to get hoisted up to the roof in one sitting.

 Loading, aka "packing the truck"